-The CEO, supported by Leadership Teams at both academies, undertakes day-to-day management of the company.
-Ahson Mohammed is the CEO of the Compass Education Trust Ltd. Patrick Berry undertakes the role of Acting Headteacher at The Billericay School with effect from 12.04.2021.
-A new Headteacher, Neil Dunn, was appointed for The Bromfords School, and he started on 20 April 2020.
-Starting 1st September 2021 Jochen Tree has been taking the role of Acting Headteacher of The Bromfords School as the appointed Headteacher was absent due to ill health.
+The CEO, supported by Leadership Teams at the academies, undertakes day-to-day management of the company.
+Ahson Mohammed is the CEO of the Compass Education Trust Ltd. Patrick Berry undertook the role of Acting Headteacher at The Billericay School from 12.04.2021 until 20.02.2022.
+From 21.02.2022, following a Headteacher recruitment process he has been appointed as Headteacher of the Billericay School.
+From 01.09.2022 Jochen Tree has been Acting Headteacher of The Bromfords School until 27.03.2022.
+Following a Headteacher recruitment process, Jochen Tree was been appointed as Headteacher of The Bromfords School on 28.03.2022.